sirlupinwatson/pythonPasswordGeneratorGame/README.md

 # Python 3.9.7 Password Generator Game

-Create a password generator that will generate a password of a certain length and complexity The password should contain at least one uppercase letter, one lowercase letter, tree number and tree special character
+Create a password generator that will generate a password of a certain length and complexity.
+The password should contain at least one uppercase letter, one lowercase letter, tree number and tree special character.

 1- *Start by Installing Visual Studio Code* https://code.visualstudio.com/